 In research– great insights about consciousness are being made by Dean Radin and many others at the Institute of Noetic Science.

-In therapy– many top hospitals in the world use reiki ALONG traditional treatment, and nobody has been injured because of that; also, patients are using less medications and painkillers, therefore diminishing side effects and toxicity on organs like the liver and kidney.
+In therapy– many top hospitals in the world use reiki ALONG traditional treatment and nobody has been injured because of that; also, patients are using fewer medications and painkillers, therefore diminishing side effects and toxicity on organs like the liver and kidney.

 This post is also available in: Spanish